Monday, January 28, 2008

 Sunday, January 6, 2008

 I have converted to text from a jpeg document.
 Sometimes a few errors occur in the conversion process but I believe I caught all or most of them.
 The text was otherwise left just as written by Governor Steunenberg.
+(I subsequently obtained and original of this magazine too).

 "I have been asked to give some practical observations on the system in